zulqarnain02/FI-INVENTORIES-MANAGEMENT/README.md

 # Fi-Money Inventory Management System

+### ALL TEST CASES FOR THE CLASS InventoryManagementSystem PASSED
+image.png

 This project is a full-stack inventory management system with a Next.js frontend and a Node.js (Express) backend.

 ## Tech Stack